godotengine/godot-docs/classes/class_animationnode.rst

 - :ref:`String<class_String>` **get_input_name** **(** :ref:`int<class_int>` input **)**

-Get the name of an input by index.
+Gets the name of an input by index.

 .. _class_AnimationNode_method_get_parameter:

 - :ref:`Variant<class_Variant>` **get_parameter** **(** :ref:`String<class_String>` name **)** const

-Get the value of a parameter.
+Gets the value of a parameter.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.

 .. _class_AnimationNode_method_get_parameter_default_value:

 - :ref:`Variant<class_Variant>` **get_parameter_default_value** **(** :ref:`String<class_String>` name **)** virtual

-Get the default value of a parameter.
+Gets the default value of a parameter.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.

 .. _class_AnimationNode_method_get_parameter_list:

 - :ref:`Array<class_Array>` **get_parameter_list** **(** **)** virtual

-Get the property information for parameter.
+Gets the property information for parameter.
 Parameters are custom local memory used for your nodes, given a resource can be reused in multiple trees.
 Format is similar to :ref:`Object.get_property_list<class_Object_method_get_property_list>`.

 .. _class_AnimationNode_method_has_filter: